Greek government says discussing draft of third bailout deal

 If a draft memorandum of understanding and an updated debt sustainability analysis are ready as planned on Tuesday, the Greek government and parliament would be expected to approve them by Thursday.

-This would open the way for euro zone finance ministers to meet or hold a teleconference on Friday to endorse the up to 86 billion euro three-year loan program for Athens.
+This would open the way for euro zone finance ministers to meet or hold a teleconference on Friday to endorse the up to 86 billion euro three-year loan programme for Athens.

 Greece would be expected to enact another package of reform legislation before Aug.
 20, in parallel with national ratification procedures to receive a first aid payment in time to meet the ECB payment.